tobyweston/temperature-machine/site/src/main/tut/docs/getting_started/installing.md

 If you see temperature-machine is enabled, there's nothing else to do: it will start on boot.

-If it's disabled, run `systemctl enable temperature-machine`.
+If it's disabled, run `sudo systemctl enable temperature-machine`.

 You can find out more about the current status with `systemctl status temperature-machine`.